hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/381_the_evils_of_adhikarivada.md

 ## THE EVILS OF ADHIKARIVADA

-In one of his question classes the talk drifted on to the Adhikârivâda, or the doctrine of special rights and privileges, and Swamiji in pointing out vehemently the evils that have resulted from it spoke to the following effect:
+In one of his question classes the talk drifted on to the Adhikārivāda, or the doctrine of special rights and privileges, and Swamiji in pointing out vehemently the evils that have resulted from it spoke to the following effect: